Prostate Cancer Treatment at Medicover - Causes & Symptoms

 - Radiation therapy (radiotherapy): Radiation therapy (radiotherapy)Radiation therapy (radiotherapy) is recommended in patients with the is in its cancer early stage or if surgery is not an option.

 Radiotherapy can be done with external beam radiation therapy (EBRT) or by implanting radioactive seeds (brachytherapy).

-Immunotherapy for prostate cancer stimulates a patient's own defence (immune) system to counter-attack cancer cells.
+- Immunotherapy: Immunotherapy for prostate cancer stimulates a patient's own defense (immune) system to counter-attack cancer cells.
 One such vaccine is sipuleucel-T (Provenge), which induces an immune system to fight back against cancer cells.